 50 In doing this, the promoter shall consider that different authorities may be responsible for accidents happening to project workers and accidents affecting the public.
+51 The investigation should address in depth the circumstances, in order to confirm that immediate and casual causes have been

-51 The investigation should address in depth the circumstances, in order to confirm that immediate and casual causes have been identified, and be provided to the Bank in as part of the reporting and monitoring obligations set out by the Bank.
+51 The investigation should address in depth the circumstances, in order to confirm that immediate and casual causes have beer identified, and be provided to the Bank in as part of the reporting and monitoring obligations set out by the Bank.